Our Ministry's Strategy:

 Third, we strive to minister to over 2,500 individuals in Congress—Senators and Congressmen as well as their staff and their closest advisors.

 Much of our ministry work is conducted behind-the-scenes due to the positions held by those to whom we minister.
-We are very effective in this type of ministry, but we also have four programs that constitute our main public ministry each year: Operation Nativity – Live Nativity, the National Conference for the Preborn and their Mothers and Fathers, the National Bible Reading Marathon, and Day-Break Prayer at the U.S. Supreme Court.
+We are very effective in this type of ministry, but we also have three major programs that constitute our main public ministry each year: Operation Nativity – Live Nativity, the U.S. Capitol Bible Reading Marathon, and Day-Break Prayer at the U.S. Supreme Court.
 These often serve as conversation-starters and network-builders to further our private ministry.

 We recognize the uniqueness of our ministry field, and we daily thank God for the ministry relationships He’s given us with elected and appointed officials at the very highest levels of government.
 It is not without great expense, both in terms of the financial costs (Washington, DC, is expensive) and the physical toll it takes on our staff.
 But our team is committed to our calling and works tirelessly to advance the Gospel on Capitol Hill.